grantcolley/atlas/README.md

 ###### .NET 8.0, Blazor, ASP.NET Core Web API, Auth0, FluentUI, FluentValidation, Backend for Frontend (BFF), Entity Framework Core, MS SQL Server, SQLite

 A .NET 8.0 Blazor framework for hosting and building Blazor applications using the Backend for Frontend (BFF) pattern.
+It comes with authentication, authorisation, change tracking, and persisting structured logs to the database.

+See the [Worked Examples](#worked-examples) for step-by-step guidance on how to introduce new modules into the **Atlas** framework.

 \
 ![Alt text](/readme-images/Atlas_Architecture.png?raw=true "Atlas Architecture")